theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart2.md

 ```
 Then again submit the array job with `sbatch`.

+During luch break check what do the different steps in mapping do.

 # Assembly quality assesment
 Let's take a look at the assembly file from yesterday.
 From the log file at $WRKDIR/BioInfo_course/trimmed_data/all_assembly_def_1000 you can check how the assembly run and at the last rows how is the output.
 However, for more detailed analysis we run MetaQUAST (http://bioinf.spbau.ru/metaquast) together with the assembly.
 Copy folder called "assembly_QC" to your computer.
 We will view the results in your favorite browser.